dmitry-kulikov/yii2-domain-validator/README.md

    }
    ```

-1. By default minimum number of domain name labels is 2.
+1. By default, minimum number of domain name labels is 2.
 So `example` - invalid, `example.com` - valid.
    It is not standard requirement for domain name, standard states that domain name `example` is valid.
    I added this restriction for practical reasons, you can disable it or require even more domain name labels
    using option `labelNumberMin`.